Teaching Bilinguals (Even if You're Not One): A CUNY-NYSIEB Webseries

 Episode 5: The Benefits of Bilingual Ed

-Ms. Gladys Aponte, a teacher at PS 149 in Jackson Heights, Queens guides her fourth graders to reflect about what it means to them to be bilingual.
-Along the way, she’ll tell us about the benefits of programs that support students to become bilingual and biliterate.
+Ms. Gladys Aponte, a teacher at PS 149 in Jackson Heights, Queens invites her fourth graders to reflect on what being bilingual means to them.
+Along the way, she tells us about the benefits of programs that foster students’ bilingualism and biliteracy.

-For more information, see Glady’s Teacher Ambassador page here on our website.
+For more information, see Gladys’s Teacher Ambassador page here on our website.